‘Get disruptive’ urge speakers at Singularity University’s FutureMed series

 Innovation was in the air at Singularity University’s FutureMed series (4-9 Feb 2013), which explored disruptive, fast-moving and convergent technologies that will revolutionize medicine and healthcare within the next decade.

-I was a judge for the startup pitch competition, sitting on a panel expertly moderated by acclaimed tech entrepreneur, academic and writer Vivek Wadhwa (@wadhwa), and co-panellists the calibre of health tech angel investors Anne DeGheest and Esther Dyson.
+I judged the startup pitch competition, sitting on a panel expertly moderated by acclaimed tech entrepreneur, academic and writer Vivek Wadhwa (@wadhwa), and co-panellists the calibre of health tech angel investors Anne DeGheest and Esther Dyson.

 TED speakers filled the Computer History Museum in Mountain View, along with entrepreneurs, investors, and leading thinkers in healthcare.
 For a system traditionally described as “broken,” the application of new technology towards patient care is poised to deliver real returns in terms of improved outcomes, empowered patients and decreased costs.
 Entrepreneurs brought their expertise and products with them to prove it, and the range of knowledge and solutions was impressive.

 Breakthrough developments anyone?
 We saw demos spanning organ/tissue regeneration, point-of-care, lab-on-a-chip diagnostics, large scale informatics, synthetic biology and new gene based therapies.

 Sixty world class faculty and guest speakers, including Vinod Khosla (@vkhosla) and Ray Kurzweil (@raykurzweil2035), facilitated new relationships, business concepts and collaborations that can transform practice or companies.

 The 6-day series culminated with a pitch competition and closing ceremony at California’s Computer History Museum.
 Attendees measured their brain waves, sampled Scanadu’s medical tricorder (see image below), and were taken through the integration of genetic data into standard clinical practice through big data.